Mature Masculine

 The Mature Guide stands on two pillars: worldliness and spirituality.
 The Space Cadet has kept only one.
 He has spirituality without the grounding that makes it useful, without the embodiment that makes it real, without the practical engagement that makes it service.
 His transcendence has become escape because it has no roots.

-He's so spiritual he's no earthly good.
+He is so "spiritual" he's no earthly good.
 He can't manage basic responsibilities, navigate practical reality, or ground insights in useful action.
-His spirituality has become bypassing—he uses the sacred to avoid the mundane, transcendence to escape life rather than engage with it.
+His spirituality has become bypassing.
+He uses the sacred to avoid the mundane, transcendence to escape life rather than engage with it.

 Space Cadet Declarations